salanki/configgy/README.md

-Salanki changes are in the salanki branch, the improvments are:
+Salanki changes are in the salanki branch, the improvements are:

 Added multiple inheritance: